grimwm/py-dictobj/README.md

 py-dictobj
 ==========

-A set of Python dictionary objects where keys can be access as instnace attributes.
+A set of Python dictionary objects where keys can be accessed as instnace attributes.
 These classes have all the functionality of a normal Python dictionary, except in the case of the DictionaryObject, which is itself immutable.
 In addition, these classes also have the added feature of being able to lookup values by